Fast-growing hierarchy: Definition

 The initial part of this hierarchy, comprising the functions fα with finite index (i.e., α < ω), is often called the Grzegorczyk hierarchy because of its close relationship to the Grzegorczyk hierarchy; note, however, that the former is here an indexed family of functions fn, whereas the latter is an indexed family of sets of functions $\mathcal{E}^n$.
 (See Points of Interest below.)

 Generalizing the above definition even further, a fast iteration hierarchy is obtained by taking f0 to be any non-decreasing function g: N → N.

 For limit ordinals not greater than ε0, there is a straightforward natural definition of the fundamental sequences (see the Wainer hierarchy below), but beyond ε0 the definition is much more complicated.
 However, this is possible well beyond the Feferman–Schütte ordinal, Γ0, up to at least the Bachmann–Howard ordinal.
 Using Buchholz psi functions one can extend this definition easily to the ordinal of transfinitely iterated $\Pi^1_1$-comprehension (see Analytical hierarchy).

-A fully specified extension beyond the recursive ordinals is thought to be unlikely; e.g., Prӧmel et al. [1991](p.
-348) note that in such an attempt "there would even arise problems in ordinal notation".
+A fully specified extension beyond the computable ordinals is thought to be unlikely; e.g., Prӧmel et al. (1991) note that in such an attempt "there would even arise problems in ordinal notation".

 The Wainer hierarchy

-The Wainer hierarchy is the particular fast-growing hierarchy of functions fα (α ≤ ε0) obtained by defining the fundamental sequences as follows [Gallier 1991][Prӧmel, et al., 1991]:
+The Wainer hierarchy is the particular fast-growing hierarchy of functions fα (α ≤ ε0) obtained by defining the fundamental sequences as follows: